Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Search_in_linked_channels_list.md

 **Step 1**

-1. Enter linked channel name in the search bar above the list of linked channels in the RHS of MS Teams sync plugin on MM.
+1. Enter linked channel name in the search bar present above the list of linked channels in the RHS of MS Teams sync plugin on MM.

 **Step 2**

-1. Enter unlinked channel name on invalid channel name in the search bar above the list of linked channels in the RHS of MS Teams sync plugin on MM.
+1. Enter unlinked channel name or invalid channel name in the search bar present above the list of linked channels in the RHS of MS Teams sync plugin on MM.

 **Expected**